aymanwyman/HR-Dashboard/README.md

 ### 2. Work-From-Home (WFH) Accounts for 10% of Present Days
 - Remote work is a small but notable portion of total attendance.
-- This shows a **hybrid work model**, which can be further optimized for productivity.
+- This shows a **hybrid work model**, which can be further optimised for productivity.

 ### 3. WFH Peaks on Thursdays & Fridays
 - Employees prefer WFH on **Thursdays and Fridays**.